This topic describes the billing rules, billing cycle, payments, and billing examples of PrivateLink.

 The billing starts when an endpoint is connected to an endpoint service.

-- Instance fees = USD 0.01/hour × 24 hours × 30 days × 2 zones for the endpoint = USD 14.4
+Instance fees = USD 0.01/hour × 24 hours × 30 days × 2 zones for the endpoint = USD 14.4

-- Data transfer fees = USD 0.01/GB × 100 GB = USD 1
+Data transfer fees = USD 0.01/GB × 100 GB = USD 1

-- Instance fees = USD 0.01/GB × 100 endpoints × 30 days × 24 hours × 2 zones for each endpoint = USD 1,440
+Instance fees = USD 0.01/GB × 100 endpoints × 30 days × 24 hours × 2 zones for each endpoint = USD 1,440

 Data transfer fees = USD 0.01/GB × 10,240 GB = USD 102.4

-A payment is considered overdue if the bill is generated but no payment is made for
+If a payment is overdue for the endpoints that you created for PrivateLink, the system sends text message and email notifications to the account to which the endpoints belong.
+A payment is considered overdue if the bill is generated but no payment is made for the bill.

-||To complete the overdue payments, add funds to your Alibaba Cloud account.
+To complete the overdue payments, top up your Alibaba Cloud account.